svj-aventador/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configuration/connect-your-rippled-to-the-xrp-test-net.md

 3. Restart `rippled`.

-4. To verify that your `rippled` is connected to the XRP Testnet or Devnet, use the [server_info method][] on your server and compare it to the results from a public server on the Testnet or Devnet.
+4. To verify that your `rippled` is connected to the SGY Testnet or Devnet, use the [server_info method][] on your server and compare it to the results from a public server on the Testnet or Devnet.
 The `seq` field of the `validated_ledger` object should be the same on both servers (possibly off by one or two, if it changed as you were checking).

     The following command checks the latest validated ledger of a Testnet server at `s.altnet.rippletest.net`: